-Many factors are taken into account in order to determine how much money a student will be eligible to receive.
-This is calculated from the information provided on the FAFSA application.
+Many factors are taken into account in order to determine how much money a student will be eligible to receive for college.
+This is calculated from the information provided on the FAFSA.
 The money that you are eligible to receive will be from a variety of sources including state and federal aid as well as school-based aid.
-The most important thing to remember is that if you do not fill out a FAFSA, you will not be considered for financial aid through federal, state or institutional sources (although you may apply for private loans, scholarships or grants on your own).
+The most important thing to remember is that if you do not fill out a FAFSA, you will not be considered for financial aid through federal, state or institutional sources (although you may apply for private loans, scholarships and grants on your own).

 Once you submit your FAFSA, your Estimated Family Contribution (EFC) will be calculated and provided in a Student Aid Report (SAR).
-These reports will be submitted to the schools that you had requested on the FAFSA application.
-Each individual school that you have been admitted to will determine the amount of aid that you will be awarded which will be dependent upon the cost of the school, the financial aid available, potential scholarship, grant, and work-study eligibility and opportunities.
+These reports will be submitted to the schools that you had requested on the FAFSA.
+Each individual school that you have been admitted to will determine the amount of aid that you will be awarded.
+This amount will be dependent upon the cost of the school, the financial aid available, scholarship, grant, and work-study eligibility and other opportunities.

-Federal Pell Grants are only awarded to undergraduate students and there are limits on the amount per academic year.
+Federal Pell Grants are only awarded to undergraduate students and there are limits on the amount given out per academic year.
 For this 2018-2019 academic year, the maximum is $6,095.

 The FAFSA4caster can help you and your family estimate your family's Expected Family Contribution.
 Students of all ages can get a feel for what type of aid they may be eligible to receive.
 The Federal Student Aid Office of the Department of Education recommends that even middle school students and their families take a look to estimate what they will receive based on their financial situation.
 This calculator helps prepare families for costs and essentially to plan accordingly with savings and other alternatives to funding education.